sdl002/Docker_multistaging/README.md

 By default, AWS does not utilize cache when buidling Docker images.
 There are ways to turn it on (ask Josh :) ), but I have found that with a large build using multistaging can also be useful.
 &nbsp;
-See some options for using cache with AWS:
+See some options for using cache with AWS (and also probably still check with Josh):
 <img src="/Docs/cache1.png" width="1100">
 <img src="/Docs/cache2.png" width="1100">
 <img src="/Docs/cache3.png" width="1100">